dragon-dune/dragon-dune/dragon-dune.txt

         this round.

-6. If the current player is not the Goblins, they may disband some or all of one stack of tokens.
+6. If the current player is not the Goblins, they may disband some or all of the units in one territory.
 7. Then the whole process repeats for the next player in player order.

 Battle Round:
 -------------

-Starting with the Emperor, and the proceeding in player order, if a player has tokens in the same territory another player, they shall do the following (in the following order):
+Starting with the Emperor, and the proceeding in player order, if a player has units in the same territory another player, they shall do the following (in the following order):

 1. The player whose turn it is is the attacking player.
 2. If the Elves are taking part in the battle, they may ask what one of the artifacts is that their opponent will play, or ask the size of the army they will send into battle.
 The answers to these questions are binding.
-3. Each player secretly records how many tokens they will send as an army into battle, and they may select one artifact to use in the battle.
+3. Each player secretly records how many units they will send as an army into battle, and they may select one artifact to use in the battle.
 4. Players reveal the size of their armies and their